Days for Girls

 Days for Girls (DfG) is a nonprofit organization that prepares and distributes sustainable menstrual health solutions to girls who would otherwise miss school during their monthly periods.
-DfG was founded in 2008 by American woman Celeste Mergens.
+DfG was founded in 2008 by American Celeste Mergens.
 After visiting an orphanage in Nairobi, Kenya, she discovered that menstruating girls stayed in their dormitories for days, sitting on cardboard to absorb their flow, because they could not afford feminine hygiene products.
-Her first response was to organize donations of disposable sanitary pads, but she realized that this was not a sustainable solution — and the girls had no way to dispose of used pads.
+Her first response was to organize donations of disposable sanitary pads, but she realized that this was not a sustainable solution as the girls had no way to dispose of used pads.
 She then developed the idea of creating washable, reusable pads and providing the girls with a personal kit of all they would need to continue their schooling with hygiene and dignity.
 By 2018, the DfG Kits (designed to last up to three years) and health education programs had reached more than one million girls and women in over 100 countries.

 DfG Kits are made by volunteers who work as "teams", some of which go on to acquire the status of "chapters".
 Student volunteers operate as "clubs".
 These groups have formed in many countries, including Australia, Canada, New Zealand, the United Kingdom, and the United States.
 Each kit is in a draw-string bag and includes reusable cloth menstrual pads made up of colorful shields and liners, panties, a washcloth and soap, a carry pouch for washing & storing, and other items.
 The kit enables girls to carry their clean and used pads discreetly and to take care of their own hygiene needs.
 During the distributions, communities also receive health education to break stigmas and cultural taboos associated with menstruation.